mengopudding/snake-in-python/README.md

 # SNAKES

-My intro to Python with a childhood memory game, inspired by EngineeringMan
+My intro to Python with a childhood memory game, nothing flashy, fance, just bare bones... inspired by EngineeringMan

 ## How to play